How knowhow reduces LCOE in offshore wind

 The X-STERN is kept towards the weather while on standby during the night.
 The service crews get complete rest in between their maintenance shifts due to no slamming or vibrations.

-If the weather is not too adverse, the ship stays on the spot with only two thrusters running, which leads to a substantial reduction in fuel consumption during stand-by.
+If the weather is not too adverse, the ship stays on the spot with only two thrusters running, which substantially reduces fuel consumption during stand-by.

-The X-STERN hull also provides major fuel savings.
+The X-STERN hull also provides significant fuel savings.
 Findings show that the X-STERN results in up to 60 per cent less power required when manoeuvring stern first compared to a flat transom stern.

 Also, read the story of the senior DP operator on the first X-STERN Service Operation Vessel.